mmmostrowski/client-server-snow/README.md

 <br>

 ## How it works ?
-The PHP Snow Live Stream Toy works as follows:
+The Snow Live Stream Toy works as follows:

 1. A single PHP CLI process generates an animation and sends it to a pipe.
 2. A Java Proxy Server receives the animation from the pipe and buffers it.